herrkaefer/AccelerateWatch/README.md

 The library currently has two modules:

 - `DSBuffer` is a class for windowed time series processing.
+You can simply push data into the buffer, and extract time-domain features, or perform Fourier transform and freqency analysis on it.
-- `Vector` is a set of functons for vector manipulations.
+- `Vector` is a set of functons for accelerating vector manipulations.

 Below is a summary of the APIs.